arbuckle/kube-make/README.md

 # Dangerous Kubernetes Management Tool

+Insight:

+MAKE is a bad fit for this...
+shell scripts may be too, when it comes to performing updates on existing resources, but moving forward anyways

+What I need is an application that lets me manage the artifacts that are important to the kubernetes environment separately from all of my code repositories.
+The source repo should be concerned with creating a shippable "artifact".
+This project is concerned mainly with orchestrating and connecting all different kinds of artifacts.

+So it makes a little bit of sense to colocate the tools responsible for deploying to a remote kubernetes with the configurations describing how they will be deployed.

+## TODOs:

+1 improve argument parsing - add help text and consolidate valudation
+* create example project
+* create example project with secrets
+* create example project with externals
+* delete actual projects from here
+* update functionality
+* validation of kube responses functionality
+* ~~replace makefile with deploy.sh~~

+---

 This utility provides some simple capabilities related to managing a Kubernetes cluster over the api.
 There is a tool to retrieve the complete state (audit), delete a namespace, and bootstrap an environment from colacated config files.

 The Makefile is configured with an address and a namespace, which are provided to a variety of simple shell scripts.